Accenture/AmpliGraph/docs/experiments.rst

     an Intel Xeon Gold 6142, 64 GB Ubuntu 16.04 box equipped with a Tesla V100 16GB.
     The long running time is mostly due to the early stopping configuration (see section below).

+.. note:: All of the experiments above were conducted with early stopping on half the validation set.
+    Typically, the validation set can be found in ``X['valid']``.
+    We only used half the validation set so the other half is available for hyperparameter tuning.

+    The exact early stopping configuration is as follows:

+      * x_valid: validation[::2]
+      * criteria: mrr
+      * x_filter: train + validation + test
+      * stop_interval: 4
+      * burn_in: 0
+      * check_interval: 50

+    Note that early stopping adds a significant computational burden to the learning procedure.
+    To lessen it, you may either decrease the validation set, the stop interval, the check interval, or increase the burn in.

 .. note:: Due to a combination of model and dataset size it is not possible to evaluate Yago3-10 with ConvKB on the
     GPU.
 The fastest way to replicate the results above is to train ConvKB with Yago3-10 on a GPU using the hyper- parameters described above (~15hrs on GTX 1080Ti), and then evaluate the model in CPU only mode (~15 hours on Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz).

+.. note:: ConvKB with early-stopping evaluation protocol does not fit into GPU memory, so instead is just
+    trained for a set number of epochs.

 Experiments can be limited to specific models-dataset combinations as follows: ::